 Take a look at the chart below.
 While a smaller machine (including the traditional “boxed-up” style) has access to 290 billion in market revenue, a larger AP Lazer system can tap into a whopping $1,018 billion dollars in market revenue.

 Purchase an SN2816 or larger, and you’ll get a special visit from one of our Lansing, Michigan based technical support staff.
 These are the same technicians that will be providing you 24/7/365 phone support after your purchase.
 Did we mention that the support is for the lifetime of your machine?
 To keep the price of the SN1812 lower, onsite training is not included with this machine.
 While most new machine owners consider onsite training an absolute must, there are a few that are confident getting by with our library of training videos that come with the SN1812.

 It’s worth mentioning that ALL of our AP Lazer machines come with 24/7/365 technical support, access to AP Lazer University, an engaged Facebook User Group, and a 3/2/1 warranty that can’t be beat.

 All of these reasons alone (and combined!) make it easy to absorb the advice shared by our current machine owners: purchase the biggest machine you can afford.

 A larger machine is faster, more powerful, and comes with a handful of other ways to boost profitability, so why risk your future with the smallest, cheapest laser system?

 Ready to figure out which machine is best for you?
 Our reps are ready to help you with just that!
-Click a button below to get started.
+Click the button below to get started.